Quantum energy inequalities in integrable models with several particle species and bound states: A state-independent QEI for constant scattering functions

 Second, for constant $S$, the form factor equations for $F_n$, $n > 2$ simplify significantly; the residue formula connecting $F_n$ with $F_{n-2}$, see Item c in \cite[Sec.~3]{BFK08}, becomes trivial for even $n$.
 As a consequence, the expression

 reducing the usually infinite expansion \eqref{eq:arakiexpansion} to a single term, is a local operator after time-averaging.
 In fact, locality may be checked by direct computation from \ref{tmero}--\ref{tper}.
 Moreover, properties \ref{therm}--\ref{tparity} mean that $T^{\mu\nu}$ is hermitian, is a symmetric covariant two-tensor-valued field with respect to $U_1(x,\lambda)$ (properly extended from Eq.~\eqref{eq:poincarerep} to the full state space), integrates to the total energy-momentum operator $P^\mu = \int ds\, T^{\mu 0}(t,s)$, and is conserved, $\partial_\mu T^{\mu\nu} = 0$.
-Hence $T^{\mu\nu}$ is a good candidate for the stress-energy tensor of the interacting model.
+Hence, $T^{\mu\nu}$ is a valid candidate for the stress-energy tensor of the interacting model.
+While our axioms certainly do not fix $T^{\mu\nu}$ uniquely, $T^{\mu\nu}$ as given in \eqref{eq:tmunu2} constitutes a minimal choice and agrees with the canonical one in models such as the free massive scalar and Majorana field as well as the Ising model \cite{FE98,Daw06,BCF13}.

 For this $T^{\mu\nu}$, we aim to establish a QEI result.
 Our main technique is an estimate for two-particle form factors of a specific factorizing form, which can be stated as follows. \begin{lem} Let $h: \mathbb{S}(0,\pi) \to \mathcal{K}$ be analytic with $L^2$ boundary values at $\mathbb{R}$ and $\mathbb{R}+i\pi$.
 For